gagenotar/CREOL-People-API/README.md

 = Other Notes =
 * Maintain `README.md` directly in this repository.
 Do not rely on any automated generation step for the README — edit and commit `README.md` as needed.

+## Development setup

+Quick start to get the project ready for local development.

+Prerequisites:
+- Node.js 16 - 20 (this project uses features compatible with Node 16+)
+- npm (bundled with Node) or a compatible package manager
+- Optional: gulp-cli globally if you prefer `gulp` over `npx gulp`

+Install dependencies:

+1. Clone the repo and cd into it.
+2. Install Node modules:

+    npm ci

+Build assets:

+    npm run build

+Watch for changes during development (compiles and optionally BrowserSync):

+    npm run watch

+Linting:

+    npm run lint
+    npm run lint:fix

+Notes:
+- To enable BrowserSync, copy `gulp-config.template.json` to `gulp-config.json` and set `sync` to `true` and `syncTarget` to your local WordPress URL. `gulp-config.json` is ignored by git by default.
+- If your environment runs Node 22 (like this devcontainer), npm may warn about engine mismatch; the builds should still work but for local parity use Node 16-20.

 == Contributing ==